 Although the Townshend name is familiar, Simon’s music has its own original sound and his song writing plunders great depths and returns with unique compelling narratives set against haunting melodies.
 Simon has a strong loyal fan base which includes a number of fellow musicians such as Eddie Vedder (Pearl Jam), who has followed Simon since his 1983 release ‘I’m The Answer’.

-In 2004 Simon served as producer for The Who’s first new, original studio recordings in more than 20 years and lent his talents to their 2006 album Endless Wire.
+In 2004 Simon produced The Who’s “Real Good Looking Boy / Old Red Wine” studio recordings and lent his talents to their 2006 album Endless Wire.
+Diving further back, his vocals can be found on the 1975 TOMMY Soundtrack (“Extra, Extra, Extra”).
 Simon has also performed with numerous other established acts ranging from Jeff Beck to Pearl Jam and Dave Grohl.
 He continues to work closely with Roger Daltrey and elder brother Pete on a variety of projects.Simon Townshend Bio (PDF)